-- >> who does the child live with? e.g. foster carers, Aunty Mary, grandma/nana etc. - >> is the child going to stay somewhere else for a while? i.e. any respite care the child might receive.
-Who will that be with? - >> how he or she is progressing in the placement is he or she happy and safe?
+- >> Who does your child live with e.g. foster carers, Aunty Mary, grandma/nana etc.? - Is your child going to stay somewhere else for a while i.e. any respite care that you might receive?
+Who will that be with? - >> How your child is doing in that placement are they happy, stable?